biosustain/dsp_nextflow_training/course_contents/Tutorial.md

 > Nextflow has a built-in workflow parameter system called params, which makes it easy to declare and use CLI parameters.

-So try to specify the input from the command line.
-For that you need to modify how the channel is created to get now the greeting value from the CLI in the workflow block.
+Now we are going to modify how the channel is created to get the greeting value from the CLI in the workflow block.
 ```groovy
 // create a channel for inputs
 greeting_ch = Channel.of(params.greeting)